-PGmild bad language
+PGmild bad language, fantasy violence

 12Ainfrequent strong language, moderate sex references

 Faced with sudden doubts about her marriage, a young New York mother (Rashida Jones) teams up with her larger-than-life playboy father (Bill Murray) to tail her husband (Marlon Wayans) in a bittersweet comedy written and directed by Sofia Coppola.

 Winner of the Palme d'Or at the 2019 Cannes Film Festival.
 Bong Joon-ho ('Snowpiercer' 'Okja') returns with this black comedy about wealth, greed and class discrimination.
 Kim Ki-teak's (Song Kang-ho) family are all unemployed and living in a squalid basement.
 When his son gets a tutoring job at the lavish home of the Park family, the Kim family's luck changes.
 One by one they gradually infiltrate the wealthy Park's home, attempting to take over their affluent lifestyle.

 15strong language, violence, sex references, drug misuse, domestic abuse

 Pixie (Olivia Cooke) wants to avenge her mother’s death by masterminding a heist, but her plans go awry and she finds herself on the run with two young men (Ben Hardy, Daryl McCormack) who are way out of their depth being chased across the Wild Irish countryside by... deadly gangster priests.
 She has to pit her wits against everyone, taking on the patriarchy to claim the right to shape her own life.